aris-infosec/ssd-recovery-resistance/README.md

 CPU thread count
 ```

-The analysis also estimates the expected workload for each execution profile.
+The analysis also estimates the workload for each execution profile.

 Example: